dthx2710/Dolicon-Blue-Archive/src/pages/student/haruna.md

   urban: S
 exSkill:
   exCost: 4
-  exText: Deals 506% (887%) damage to enemies in a straight line.
+  ex1: Deals 506% (887%) damage to enemies in a straight line.
 Damage is
     reduced by 10% for each enemy pierced (30% min).
 Cost is reduced to 3 at EX level 5.
+normalSkill:
-normalText: Deals 200% damage to an enemy every 30 seconds.
+  normal1: Deals 200% damage to an enemy every 30 seconds.
+passiveSkill:
-enhancedText: Increases HP by 14%.
+  passive1: Increases HP by 14%.
+subSkill:
-subText: Increases attack by 10% while not moving.
+  sub1: Increases attack by 10% while not moving.
 profile:
   height: 163
   artist: whoisshe